paulopiriquito/k8s-from-secrets-vault/README.md

 # k8s-secrets-from-vault
-A composite action that puts Hachicorp vault secrets to k8s secret and configmap resources
+A composite action that loads and applies hashicorp vault secrets as kubernetes secret and configmap resources